ULHPC/tutorials/gpu/openacc/basics/README.md

 # Difference between CPU and GPU
 #### CPU vs GPU

-* CPU frequency is higher compared to GPU
+* A CPU frequency is higher compared to a GPU.
-* But GPU can run many threads in parallel compared to CPU
+* But a GPU can run many threads in parallel compared to a CPU.
-* On the GPU, the cores are grouped and called "Streaming Multiprocessor - SM"
+* On a GPU, the cores are grouped and called "Streaming Multiprocessor - SM".
-* Even on the Nvidia GPU, it has a "Tensor Process Unit - TPU" to handle the AI/ML computations in an optimized way
+* Even the Nvidia GPU has a "Tensor Process Unit - TPU" to handle the AI/ML computations in an optimized way.
-* GPUs are based on the "Single Instruction Multiple Threads"
+* GPUs are based on the "Single Instruction Multiple Threads".
-* Threads are executed in a group on the GPU, typically they have 32 threads This is called "warps" on the Nividia GPU and "wavefronts" on the AMD GPU
+* Threads are executed in a group on the GPU; typically they have 32 threads.
+  This is called "warps" on the Nvidia GPU and "wavefronts" on the AMD GPU.

 #### CPU vs GPU